themesberg/flowbite-svelte/src/routes/extend/icons.md

 <Htwo label="Passing down other attributes" />

-You can pass other attibutes as well.
+You can pass other attributes as well.

 ```html
 <AdjustmentsVertical tabindex="0" />